fkirc/attranslate/docs/DEV_MANIFESTO.md

 `attranslate` is a generic tool that should not enforce any specific workflows.
 For example, `attranslate` should not enforce any specific directory structure.
-There are some exceptions to this guideline:
-The "manual review"-feature might be an opinionated feature, but it is disabled by default.

 ## Test Performance Driven Development